 And we become like Dory – we forget.
 We forget the very same faithful God we were praising just days or hours before for His goodness to us.

 I’ll let you in on a little secret… shhhh, don’t tell anyone.
-I’m a lot like Dory.
+Sometimes I’m like Dory.

-Yesterday, after writing the blog post I did about being “Restored, Refilled & Reloaded”.
-After God had encouraged my heart so much in the early morning, you’d think I’d be all “rah rah” wouldn’t you?
+Just hours after writing the blog post entitled “Restored, Refilled & Reloaded”, which I wrote because God had encouraged my heart so much early that morning, you’d think I’d be all “rah rah” wouldn’t you?
 But less than two hours later, I had a ‘Dory Moment’ and was crying on my friend’s shoulder at church.

-HAS GOD CHANGED – HAS HE FORGOTTEN ME?
+HAD GOD CHANGED – HAD HE FORGOTTEN ME?

 Never.
 Not for one moment!